OctavianIII/libsignal_/README.md

 # Overview
+## Do not use this code, keys are seeded for testing purposes

 libsignal contains platform-agnostic APIs used by the official Signal clients and servers, exposed as a Java, Swift, or TypeScript library.
 The underlying implementations are written in Rust: